AlexaJosse/Nodejs-API-Project/README.md

 Datas are stored on mongodb.

-This API is in development and it purpose is my training.
+This API is in development and its purpose is my training.

 # About this branch
 This branch includes all character and season management URL.
 It also includes an authentication system.

 Arrow Functions and Callbacks were used for the development of this branch.
-Promises, Then and Catch Methods are used for the users routes.
+Promises, Then and Catch methods are used for the users routes.

 # Architecture
 #### Characters routes